aerospike/aerospike-client-python/doc/predexp.rst

     :param var_name: :class:`str` The name of the iteration variable
     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

+    The mapkey iteration expression pops two children off the expression stack.
+    The left child (pushed earlier) must contain a logical subexpression containing one or more matching iteration variable expressions.
+    The right child (pushed later) must specify a map bin.
+    The mapkey iteration traverses the map and repeatedly evaluates the subexpression substituting each map key value into The matching iteration variable.
+    The result of the iteration expression is a logical OR of all of the individual element evaluations.

+    If the map bin contains zero elements :meth:`mapkey_iterate_or` will return false.
     For example, the following sequence of predicate expressions selects records where the map in bin "pet_count" has an entry with a key equal to "Cat"

     .. code-block :: python